-What happens during the scan?
+What happens on the day of my appointment?

 You will need to report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.
-From there you will be directed to the Nuclear Medicine Department.
+From there you will be directed to the nuclear medicine department.

-Part 1:

-- You will be given a small injection in to a vein in your arm, after which you will be free to leave the department. - You will be asked to return approximately four hours later for the scan. - You will be required to lie on the imaging couch while the scan takes place.
+During your morning appointment you will be given an injection into your arm.

+After the injection you will be free to leave the department.
+You may eat and drink as normal.
+Drinking extra fluid will help improve image quality.

+You will be asked to return for the scan approximately three to four hours after the injection (we will give you an exact time to return).

+On your return you will be required to lie on the imaging couch while the scan takes place.
+The procedure can take up to an hour.

-The gamma camera will be close to you, without touching, but you will never be totally enclosed.
-Please allow about an hour for the scan.
+The gamma camera will be close to you, without touching.
+You will never be totally enclosed.